neeswebservices/discord-web3-clone/README.md

 ### inside studio , server, client !

 A project by NEESWEBSERVICES for practicing the node js, next js and sanity !!

+## This project is not live this is in pre-production it's just a startup project !